oleksandrsirenko/mechanisms-of-action-moa-prediction/README.md

 ## :book: About

-The [Connectivity Map](https://clue.io/), a project within the Broad Institute of MIT and Harvard, the [Laboratory for Innovation Science at Harvard (LISH)](https://lish.harvard.edu/), and the [NIH Common Funds Library of Integrated Network-Based Cellular Signatures (LINCS)](https://lincsproject.org/), present this challenge with the goal of advancing drug development through improvements to MoA prediction algorithms.[(1)](#link-references)
+The [Connectivity Map](https://clue.io/), a project within the Broad Institute of MIT and Harvard, the [Laboratory for Innovation Science at Harvard (LISH)](https://lish.harvard.edu/), and the [NIH Common Funds Library of Integrated Network-Based Cellular Signatures (LINCS)](https://lincsproject.org/), present this challenge to advance drug development through improvements to MoA prediction algorithms.[(1)](#link-references)

 > What is the Mechanism of Action (MoA) of a drug?
 And why is it important?

 In pharmacology, the term mechanism of action (MOA) refers to the specific biochemical interaction through which a drug substance produces its pharmacological effect.[(2)](#link-references) A mechanism of action usually includes mention of the specific molecular targets to which the drug binds, such as an enzyme or receptor.[(3)](#link-references)

 In the past, drugs were often derived from natural sources or traditional remedies without a clear understanding of how they worked.
 For example, paracetamol (known as acetaminophen in the US) was used clinically for decades before its biological mechanisms were fully understood.
 However, with technological advances, drug discovery has shifted towards a more targeted approach.
 Scientists now aim to identify the specific protein associated with disease and develop a molecule that can interact with it.
-To describe a molecule's biological activity, scientists use a label called mechanism-of-action (MoA).
+Scientists use a mechanism of action (MoA) label to describe a molecule's biological activity.

 > How do we determine the MoAs of a new drug?